 3. Branding Generates Revenue

-Pick any big business and analyze how they generated revenue in the shortest possible time.
+Pick any significant business and analyze how they generated revenue in the shortest possible time.
 You may notice that the improvement in sales is directly related to the brand persona and its reputation among the customers.

 4. Branding Enhances the Access to Your Audience

-Since we discussed the referral, there are many ways via which branding can actually introduce you to a broader level of the audience.
+Since we discussed the referral, there are many ways via which branding can actually introduce you to a broader level of audience.
 Social media plays a significant role here.
 You can exceed the potential of your business, increase the number of target prospects via multiple folds, and increase your reach beyond the spatiotemporal context.

 Moreover, using social media for business isn’t an option anymore; it has become more of a choice which builds brand awareness.
 Your customers share the notion of familiarity and loyalty to you and associate your brand image with company values.
-They tend to prefer your brand over your competitors’.
+They tend to prefer your brand over your competitors.

 5. Branding Creates New Marketing Opportunities

-Just think for a while; without having proper channels to communicate your company values, your brand will stagnate and will become inflexible when handling market pressure.
+Just think for a while; without proper channels to communicate your company values, your brand will stagnate and become inflexible when handling market pressure.
 Alternately, if you are aware of the consumer market demands and your product aligns with them, marketing is going to open new doors for you.
 From traditional to digital marketing techniques, businesses have comprehensive options to pursue.

 Consider the example of Coca-Cola.
 People love this brand because the product has maintained a consistent standard of quality as well as a marketing approach that has created opportunities for business branding.
 Cases as such make great lessons for startups and established companies.